-Overview of Concerns Raised Related to the sPower Project - SUP18-0001 (Site A) Concern sPower Proposal/Comment Staff/Consultant Comment Recommended Conditions Size / Scale Agreed to a phased approach with limitations and measures in place to minimize potential negative impacts associated with the scale.
-Site A encompasses approximately 5,200 acres, of which approximately 2,800 acres would be disturbed.
-Site A encompasses approximately 1.96% of the County and 2.37% of the land outside the Primary Development Boundary.
-The Planning Commission found that Site A is substantially in accord with the Comprehensive Plan under the Code of Virginia's requirement that they conduct a review of the project's location, character, and extent (15.2-2232).
+Overview of Concerns Raised Related to the sPower Project - SUP18-0003 (Site C) Concern sPower Proposal/Comment Staff/Consultant Comment Recommended Conditions Size / Scale Agreed to a phased approach with limitations and measures in place to minimize potential negative impacts associated with the scale.
+Site C encompasses approximately 905 acres, of which approximately 500 acres would be disturbed.
+Site C encompasses approximately 0.34% of the County and 0.41% of the land outside the Primary Development Boundary.
+The Planning Commission found that Site C is substantially in accord with the Comprehensive Plan under the Code of Virginia's requirement that they conduct a review of the project's location, character, and extent (15.2-2232).
 There are a number of conditions that directly or indirectly mitigate potential negative impacts of the project's size.
 Habitat and Forest Loss / Environmental Impacts Preservation areas are identified within each site.
 These are primarily environmentally sensitive areas and Resource Protection Areas.
 Agreed to create wildlife corridors.
 Agreed to plant pollinators and to conditions related to identified threatened and endangered species that are or may be located on site.
-Provided an invasive species management plan. approximately 2.3% of the forestland in the County and the associated benefits of managed forestry acreage.
+Provided an invasive species management plan.
+The project (including Sites A, B, & C) will result in the loss of approximately 2.3% of the forestland in the County and the associated benefits of managed forestry acreage.
 Concerns were raised about solar flux causing bird deaths.
 County Conditions section B, C, and F contain a number of conditions that address environmentally sensitive areas, RPAs, wildlife corridors, the use of pollinators, threatened and endangered species, invasive species, and native plants.
 Note: the Certificate of Public Convenience and Necessity (CPCN) issued by the State Corporation Commission (SCC) 8/8/18 conditioned compliance with DEQs recommendations and shall obtain all environmental permits and approvals that are necessary to construct and operate the Project (Attachment A) Propose the use of panels containing Cadmium Telluride (CdTe).
 Provided studies supporting the use as safe, including a Limited Soil Sampling of Sierra Solar Greenworks owned by sPower that found: "Cadmium concentrations were not detected above the laboratory reporting limits of 0.23 to 0.25 mg/kg in any of the samples collected from the solar farm or from the vacant lot.
-Therefore, the solar farm operations do not appear to have impacted soils with cadmium on the porting limit for the non-detected concentrations are at least an order of magnitude lower than any applicable screening levels for residential and commercial land use in the County consultant finds that "Cadmium Telluride (CdTe) is a compound that contains cadmium and tellurium.
-It is a black crystalline powder that is odorless, not water soluble and non flammable.
+Therefore, the solar farm operations do not appear to have impacted soils with cadmium on the portion of the property developed as solar farm.
+The reporting limit for the non-detected concentrations are at least an order of magnitude lower than any applicable screening levels for residential and commercial land use in the County consultant finds that "Cadmium Telluride (CdTe) is a compound that contains cadmium and tellurium.
+It is a black crystalline powder that is odorless, not water soluble and non-flammable.
 It has a melting point of above 1000 °C and the boiling point is above 1100 °C. Cadmium by itself is a highly toxic material, however, based on research cadmium telluride is much less toxic than pure cadmium.
 CdTe can be toxic if it is ingested, inhaled or comes in direct contact with skin."
-Regarding the panels: "If they are handled properly during all phases of construction and disposal, they will not emit any toxicity into the environment."
-Planning Commission conditions prohibit use of panels Use of Panels Containing Cadmium Telluride states/regions of California or Virginia".
-Additional information provided in Attachment B. Recommend conditions related to soil testing for CdTe and other heavy metals and reclamation if positive results. containing CdTe.
+Regarding the panels: "If they are handled properly during all phases of construction and disposal, they will not Planning Commission conditions prohibit use of panels Use of Panels Containing Cadmium Telluride states/regions of California or Virginia".
+Additional information is found in Attachment B. Recommend conditions related to soil testing for CdTe and other heavy metals and reclamation if positive results. containing CdTe.
 Staff conditions do not, but do include soil testing and remediation conditions.